 The chosen recipient is required to:

 - Submit a paragraph reflecting the activity supported to the IOMSN Fellowship Committee and may be shared with permission.

 - Upon completion of your proposed use of funds, we will require a one paragraph report of the outcome along with the original receipts of your expenses.
 If the full grant is not expended, the appropriate amount must be returned to IOMSN.

 Named in honor of Elaine Chapin, this scholarship will provide funds to support the post-secondary education of students impacted by multiple sclerosis, either directly or as a family member.

 The scholarship fund will accept applications from November 1st through April 30th each year, although the scholarship application is available for download at any time.
-The number of awards will be determined on the merits of the applications received.
-The scholarship fund will be awarding (7) $1,000 scholarships for the semester to deserving students.
+The family of Elaine Chapin has determined that the scholarship fund will be awarding a minimum of (8) $1,000 scholarships for the fall 2014 semester to deserving students.
+Scholarship recipients will be notified prior to June 1st.
 Proof of registration will be required before the scholarship fund makes payment to the schools.

 Recipients will be chosen on the basis of financial need, academic standing and the impact with which multiple sclerosis has affected their lives.
 Applicants must be citizens of the United States who plan to enroll or are enrolled in an undergraduate course of study at an accredited two or four year college, university, vocational or technical school located in the United States.
 Applicants must be enrolled in a minimum of 12 credit hours per semester in course work leading to a degree, license or certificate.